knutzk/ml-workshop/README.md

 Anaconda is our recommended way to install and maintain python on your system.
 If you have a python installation already and do not need the guidance through anaconda, there is a brief expert section further below.
 For everyone else: if you have followed the above installation instructions for anaconda, the following section will guide you through setting up these notebooks with anaconda on your computer step by step.

-### Setup with anaconda (recommended)

-If you have followed the installation instructions linked above, you should either have the anaconda navigator application (on Windows and macOS), or at least a command-line with access to the conda package manager.
 The first step after that is to download a copy of this repository.
-This can be done by either using the green download button at the top of this page, or by cloning the repository in the command line:
+This can be done by either using the green download button at the top of this page, which will give you a zip file with the contents of this repository.
+Or – if you want to use the command line, clone the repository with the `git clone` command:
 ```
 git clone https://github.com/knutzk/ml-workshop.git
 ```
-Afterwards, continue with one of the two following bullet points:
+Then, continue with one of the two following steps.

-- With anaconda navigator: still to be written ...
+### Setup with Anaconda Navigator (Windows and macOS, recommended)

+If you have followed the installation instructions linked above, you should have the Anaconda Navigator application (on Windows and macOS).
+Open the application and navigate to "Environments" on the left-hand side.
+Then, click on the Import button at the bottom of the list of environments and choose the `ml-environment.yml` file, that is part of your downloaded copy of this repository.
+You can skip the filling of the name, it should automatically be filled after choosing the file to import.
+Confirm the import, which will create a custom environment called "ml" which contains all the packages needed for the hands-on tutorials.
+The setup might take a while, because some of the packages have to be downloaded.

+After the environment "ml" was created, it should show up in the list of environments.
+Click on the triangular "play" button next of the "ml" environment and choose "Open with Jupyter Notebook".
+This opens a new tab in your default web browser, with the Jupyter Notebook logo at the top of the page, and a display of your user directory.
+Navigate to the folder, to which you downloaded the copy of this repository, enter the repository, then open the test file `01_test_notebook.ipynb`.
+Go through the notebook to verify your anaconda and python installation.

+### Setup with conda in the command line (Linux, recommended)

-- With command-line access to conda: still to be written ...
+Still to be written ...

 ### Setup without anaconda (experts)